2025 W-2 Forms are now available in your GMS Connect employee portal here.

 Supplemental insurance plans are a valuable addition to any benefits package, offering significant advantages for both employees and employers.
 By providing enhanced coverage, financial security, and access to specialized care, these plans contribute to the overall well-being of employees.

 If you want to offer supplemental insurance for your employees, but aren’t sure where to start, consider partnering with Group Management Services (GMS), a professional employer organization (PEO).
-With the help of our knowledgeable team, GMS can help you offer great benefits and supplemental insurance packages at an affordable price.
-We offer a higher collective buying power that can lower your premiums and provide benefits comparable to those of a Fortune 500 company..
-We will help you find the right package to offer to your employees and walk you through the entire process. that of a Fortune 500 company.
-We will help you find the right package to offer to your employees and walk you through the entire process.
+With the help of our knowledgeable team, GMS can assist you in offering competitive benefits and supplemental insurance packages at an affordable price.
+We offer a higher collective buying power that can lower your premiums and provide benefits comparable to those of a Fortune 500 company.

 Contact us to learn more about how we can help your business!